Page Reviewed / Updated - October 14, 2020

 Income and Resource Limits for QI Benefits:

 Those who qualify for Medicaid are automatically disqualified for the QI benefit.
 Also, those who wish to receive QI must reapply each year.
-This benefit is limited and offered on a “first-come, first-serve” basis, so some qualified applicants may not receive it due to limited funding.
+This benefit is limited and offered on a “first-come, first-served” basis, so some qualified applicants may not receive it due to limited funding.

 Qualified Disabled & Working Individuals (QDWI)